RocketPy-Team/RocketPy/docs/user/rocket/generic_surface.rst

 ----------------------------

-The :class:`rocketpy.LinearGenericSurface` class is used to define a aerodynamic surface based on the forces and moments coeffcient derivatives.
+The :class:`rocketpy.LinearGenericSurface` class is used to define a aerodynamic surface based on the forces and moments coefficient derivatives.
 A linear generic surface will receive the derivatives of each coefficient with respect to the independent variables.
 The derivatives are defined as: